f5devcentral/spa-demo-app/README.md

 npm dev
 ```

-Optionally, to run the dark variant of the Brewz SPA app: `npm run dev-dark`.
+Optionally, to run the dark variant of the Brewz SPA app: `npm run dev:dark`.

+To show the security features of the app (sign in, etc), you will need to manually create a `security` local storage entry in your browser's developer tools console.
+The entry can have any value; it just must exist.

 #### Unit Tests